riot-control/blog/source/_posts/2014-04-29-write-your-logic-with-purity.markdown

 ```

 Using functional programming in scala, we could split all this and build the
-`finalize` function as a compositions of the other inner functions.
+`finalize` function as a composition of the other inner functions.
 All these
 inner functions are also pure an can be unit tested on the side.
 This is a very
 nice way to have independent, easily tested logic.